mrwhiterk/nba_player_stats_api/README.md

 # Prerequisites

-* Please make sure that you have all the necessary dependencies install on your local machine.
+* Please make sure that you have all the necessary dependencies installed on your local machine.
   * body-parse
   * cors
   * express